uw-dims/dims-swplan/docs/source/valueproposition.rst

 third iteration of some of the core elements) has experienced the pain of this process, which will reduce the cost for those who adopt our methodology.

-The DIMS project brings multiple FOSS tools together in a reference model designed to be built securely from the ground up.
-The two primary outcomes of this effort are (1) an example platform for building a complex integrated open source system for computer security incident response released as open source software and documentation, and (2) transitioning this platform into the public sector to support operational needs of State, Local, Territorial, and Tribal (SLTT) government entities.
+The DIMS project brings together multiple free/libre open source software (FOSS) tools in a reference model designed to be built securely from the ground up.
+The two primary outcomes of this effort are:

+#.
+An example platform for building a complex integrated open source system for
+   computer security incident response released as open source software and documentation.
+These products provide a working and documented model platform (or DevOps infrastructure) that can facilitate the secure integration of open source components that (in and of themselves) are often hard to deploy, and often are so insecurely implemented that they are effectively wide open to the internet.
+This not only solves some of the infrastructure problems alluded to by the Linux Foundation, but also addressing Vixie's example of supporting organizations wanting to use open source security tools in concert to address their trusted information sharing and security operations needs.

+#.
+Transitioning this platform into the public sector to support operational
+   needs of State, Local, Territorial, and Tribal (SLTT) government entities.
    DIMS project outputs are being evaluated by the PISCES-NW not-for-profit organization for use in the Pacific Northwest (see Section :ref:`piscesnw`).
    The latest modification to the contract includes a pilot deployment for use by the United States Secret Service for their Electronic Crimes Task Force (ECTF) membership.

 The :ref:`dimssr:dimssystemrequirements` documents security practices and features that we have incorporated to the greatest extent possible, in a way